brnorris03/Orio/README.md

-If Orio reports problems building the code, adjust the compiler settings in the tuning spec included in the axpy5.c.
+If Orio reports problems building the code, adjust the compiler settings in the tuning spec included in the `axpy5.c` example.

 Authors and Contact Information
 =========================